 Hosted by Mapping Prejudice Project, UROC, Equity in Place

-Join scholars and community members in a discussion of Minneapolis's hidden history of racial covenants in Minneapolis.
-The discussion will center on new research showing what communities of color have known for decades -- that structural barriers and legalized discrimination barred many people of color from buying property and building wealth for most of the last century.
-Part of the Racism, Rent and Real Estate series exploring the past, present and future of housing equity in Hennepin County communities, this event marks the 50th anniversary of the Fair Housing Act.
-This conversation is a partnership between UROC and the Mapping Prejudice Project based at the University of Minnesota Libraries.
+Join scholars and community members in a University of Minnesota Urban Research and Outreach-Engagement Center (UROC) Critical Conversation on the hidden history of racial covenants in Minneapolis.
+The discussion will center on new research showing what communities of color have known for decades—that structural barriers and legalized discrimination barred many people of color from buying property and building wealth for most of the last century.

 From Redlining to Predatory Lending: The Racial Wealth Gap